A m e r i c a n- G r a p h i c- A r t ,- 1 9 0 0 - 1 9 5 0

 free of the fear of economic insecurity or undue concern for

 how a work might be received.
 The sharing of workshop

 facilities and in some areas weekly meetings and public

-a cross-fertilization of ideas and a heightening of consciousness.
+a cross-fertilization of ideas and a heightening of awareness and purpose.

 The vast outpouring of creativity that resulted was unprecedented